helidon-io/helidon-build-tools/helidon-maven-plugin/README.md

 #### Aliases

-Every color has the following aliases:
+Every text color has the following aliases:

  1. Bold variant with an uppercase name (e.g. `RED`)
  2. Bold variant with `'*'` prefix and suffix (e.g. `*red*`)